-A government grant may take the form of a transfer of a non-monetary asset, such as land or other resources, for the use of the entity.
-In these circumstances it is usual to assess the fair value of the non-monetary asset and to account for both grant and asset at that fair value.
+23 2A Government grant may take the form of a transfer of a nonmonetary asset, such as land or other resources, for the use of the entity.
+In these circumstances, it is usual to assess the fair value of the non-monetary asset and to account for both grant and asset at that fair value.
 An alternative course that is sometimes followed is to record both asset and grant at a nominal amount.